PyiThan/PyiThan/README.md

 ## Pyi Than :octocat:

-I am an aspiring data analyst with experience in collecting, transforming, and collecting, and organizing data for analysis to help make informed decisions.
+I am a Data Analyst with experience in collecting, transforming, and collecting, and organizing data for analysis to help make informed decisions.
 I have experience in designing data visualizations, cleaning data, and conducting data presentations.

+💼 Currently seeking new projects and collaborations where I can contribute my skills and expertise.

 ## Something about me:

-- 🔭 I’m currently a final year student at San Francisco State University.
+- 🔭 I’m a graduate student San Francisco State University.
-- 🌱 I’m currently looking for a Data Analyst intern in San Francisco Bay Area.
+- 🌱 I’m currently looking for a Data Analyst or Business Analyst position in San Francisco Bay Area.
-- 👯 I was a Learning Ambassador at Amazon Delivery station for two years.
+- 👯 I am a Learning Ambassador at Amazon Delivery station for two years.
 - 💬 Ask me about Amazon Delivery process, Statistics, and Data Mining.
 - 😄 Pronouns: he/him